FEMA - Gridley Camp Fire Community

 Q: How many kids are projected to come to the community?

-A: Unknown until the potential temporary community starts up.
-However, using the common standard of .8 students per household, 200 to 280 are estimated ranging from kindergarten to grade 12.
+A: Unknown until the potential temporary community is full.
+However, at this this point there are less than 40 students from kindergarten to grade 12.
 Families will have the option to remain in the Paradise School system.

 Q: How will the local schools compensate for the influx of new students?

 A: The Butte County Office of Education and the State Department of Education is currently assisting the Gridley School District with funding applications.

 Q: Will the traffic light on Hwy 99 and W. Liberty ?

 A: A signal has been installed by CalTrans at West Liberty intersection with Highway 99.
 Construction was completed in early May.

 Q: Will Vermont Street be included as an access in any way?

-A: No. The access is not planned at this time.
+A: No. Full access is not planned at this time.
+However, Vermont Street will be used as an Emergency vehicle access.

 Q: Will access to the Industrial Park be provided using Kentucky Street?